 Upload a .docx document (the new format used by Word 2007 and later) and get a list of all the acronyms it contains, ready to be pasted into an acronyms definition list.
 They're sorted alphabetically.

 You can select what you consider an acronym: could it be plural like TORs?
-Can it include interior symbols like IS-LM or S&DT?
+Can it include interior ampersands like S&DT?
 What about numbers, like USA2016?
 Can it have inner lower-case letters like AusAID?
 (CamelCase never counts.)
 Are two letters enough to count as an acronym?
 What if it's a valid Roman numeral like VII?